Þjórsárdalur: Places of interest

 A footbridge goes across the river Rauðá right at the bottom of the original place of Stöng.
-From Stöng it is popular to walk on foot to Gjáin.
+From Stöng there is a popular walk on foot to Gjáin.

-Þjórsárdals's hot spring is west of the waterfall, east near Rauðukömbum.
+Þjórsárdals's hot spring is west of the waterfall, east near Rauðukambar.
 There is a hot spring bath, and an abundance of hot- and cold water that is freely flowing into the hot spring.
 Inside the valley is Háifoss, one of the highest waterfalls of Iceland.
 Skeiða- og Gnúpverjahreppur has provided a viewing platform west of Stangarfelli which is situated on the way from Hólaskógur.

 Near the farm museum is Hjálparfoss, which is a split waterfall in a dell that joins together in Búrfell.

 Vegghamrar are rocky cliffs midway between Hallslaut and Rauðukamba.
 Under them lies the ancient Sprengisandsleið, and the mountain men Gnúpverja ride through here on the way to the mountains.